smopen/sigcpp/_posts/2020-04-20-guidelines-for-processing-immutable-text.md

 21. **Do not cast away `const`ness of data**.
 Sometimes it might be necessary to use the `data` member when invoking a function that can only receive a character array, but beware of functions that require a non-`const` array.
-Having to remove `const`ness is a code smell and that situation likely means the program design needs to be reviewed.
+Having to remove `const`ness is a code smell and it is a hint that the program design needs to be reviewed.

-    If `const`ness must be removed, [copy](https://en.cppreference.com/w/cpp/string/basic_string_view/copy)
+    Instead of removing `const`ness, [copy](https://en.cppreference.com/w/cpp/string/basic_string_view/copy)
     the string_view data to another array and work on the copy.
 However, the copy and the string_view data are not synchronized.
 If string_view's data should match the copy after it is worked on, assign the copy back to the string_view.